talal/ilm/lib.typ

   // Configure outline properties. set outline(indent: auto)

-  // Start with a table of contents. outline(title: "Contents") pagebreak(weak: true)
+  // Display table of contents.
+  outline(title: "Contents")
+  pagebreak(weak: true)

-  // Configure page properties.
+  // Configure page numbering and header. set page(
-  set page(
     numbering: "1",
     // The header displays the top-level heading on the left or right side depending on